(19308) 1996 TO66

-' (provisional designation ') is a trans-Neptunian object that was discovered in 1996 by Chadwick Trujillo, David Jewitt and Jane Luu.
+' is a trans-Neptunian object that was discovered in 1996 by Chadwick Trujillo, David Jewitt and Jane Luu.
 Until 20000 Varuna was discovered, it was the second-brightest known object in the Kuiper belt, after Pluto.

+In September 1998, was measured and was found to likely contain water ice, as well as another black/bluish material.

 Origin

 (center top) imaged by the NTT at La Silla in 1998.
 Other objects are elongated due to the 4-hour-exposure.
 The horizontal streak is from a geostationary satellite.